Franchise Compensation Rule

 For More Information, visit: http://www.kingcounty.gov/depts/facilities-management/real-estate-services/public-rule-proposal.aspx

-The GMVUAC’s Corresponding Secretary, Peter Rimbos, recently received the following correspondence from Terri Hansen, King County Franchise Project Manager, to further explain this Franchise Compensation Rule:
+In response to the request for information from the GMVUAC’s Corresponding Secretary, Peter Rimbos, the following correspondence from Terri Hansen, King County Franchise Project Manager, gave this further more detailed explanation of the Franchise Compensation Rule:

 Dear Mr. Rimbos,